Geography of Hamilton, Ontario: Escarpment and glacial geomorphology

 The Niagara Escarpment in Hamilton is a vertical wall of limestone, sandstone and shale that runs through southern Ontario from western New York to the Wisconsin/Illinois border.
-It is the world's longest escarpment.
 The Hamilton portion, in many places 100 m (330') tall, is commonly referred to as "the Mountain" by locals.
 On average the Hamilton Mountain is 4–5 km inland from the Lake Ontario shoreline and at its edge affords views of the city and harbour.
 The number of waterfalls within the City of Hamilton limits have recently inspired local tourism interests to market Hamilton as the "City of Waterfalls".
 More than 100 waterfalls and cascades flow over Hamilton Mountain within city limits, including Stoney Creek, Red Hill Creek, Grindstone Creek, Spencer Gorge Waterfall and Chedoke Creek, which flows into the Hamilton Harbour and most of which can be found along the Bruce Trail.

 During the Ordovician period, the Michigan Basin was under a shallow, tropical sea.
 Muds and sands were deposited from erosion of the Taconic Mountains to the south, creating the base shale and sandstone units of the Niagara Escarpment.
 Later, during Silurian period, the Taconic Mountains stopped uplifting, erosion slowed, and calcium carbonate sediments formed, creating the upper limestone and dolomite beds of the Escarpment.
 Fossils such as sponges, crinoids, brachiopods and rugose corals, indicating warm tropical waters, can be found in the Escarpment.
 There were fish, a species of shark, but none of their remains have been found in this district.
 The limestone layer of rock found here becomes thicker as one goes northward.
 At Manitoulin Island it is 200 ft thick, suggesting that the water must have been shallower in Hamilton.

 The shale layer underlying the limestone in the Escarpment allows for its perpendicularity; the soft shale wears away more rapidly than limestone and thus the top layer always stays out farther than the part below.

 The Dundas Valley is a glacial re-entrant valley, formed by several advances and retreats of an ice lobe.
 A thick layer of glacial and post-glacial deposits is found on the valley floor.
 Glacial geomorphological features such as kame moraines and kettles are present.

 During the last glacial retreat, a large lake called Lake Iroquois was in the approximate location of Lake Ontario.
 It was likely formed as a result of ice damming in the St. Lawrence River.
 The lake laid down glaciolacustrine sediments such as sand and clay in the lower city and created the beach bar between Cootes Paradise and Hamilton Harbour.

 In 1857, when the Great Western railroad made the present opening for the Desjardins Canal, the bones of a mammoth were found.
 In 1931, they found the antlers of an elk in a gravel pit near Locke Street South.

 Soil in Hamilton is predominately derived from glacial drift (glaciolacustrine sediments in the lower city; glacial tills in the upper city) and from limestone and shale erosion.